Montreal... Eateries enjoyed and worth re-visiting...

 • Neighborhoods.
 I could be hauled over the coals by Montreal tourist aficionados - but here are the "areas" that have interested me:

 • Mount Royal - a great view of the city, especially at night, but I think I have only done this two or three times in my life.
-My pref is to taxi up and take the stairs down - which puts you close to charming McGill campus and lovely surrounding neighborhoods.
-(I know it's controversial but I am an Uber fan.
-The first ride is free.)
+My pref is to taxi up and take the stairs down - which puts you close to charming McGill campus and lovely surrounding neighbourhoods.

-• The Plateau is a trendy neighborhood.
+• The Plateau is a trendy neighbourhood.
 I lay no claim to being "trendy", but this is where I always stay in Montreal - except for FBC2015.

 • The Plateau is where you'll find the best bagels at St-Viateur.
 In good weather and when feeling energetic, I like to take my bagel treat and sit in La Parc Fontaine - good people watching.
 I love little Square Saint Louis (Sherbrooke and St. Denis) - and St. Denis is my favourite north/south street for walking between the Plateau and Old Montreal.